System Requirements and Compatibility

 11, 12, 13

-For FreeBSD OS, Dr.Web for UNIX Internet Gateways can be installed only from the universal package.
+Dr.Web Gateway Security Suite can be installed on FreeBSD only from the universal package.

 Additional Packages and Components

-Dr.Web for UNIX Internet Gateways does not require installation of additional packages and OS components (except for the protected server software, see below).
+Dr.Web Gateway Security Suite does not require installation of additional packages and OS components (except for the protected server software, see below).

-For convenient work with Dr.Web for UNIX Internet Gateways in the command line, you can enable command auto-completion in your command shell (if disabled).
+For convenient work with Dr.Web Gateway Security Suite from the command line, it is recommended to enable command auto-completion in your command shell (if disabled).

-If you encounter any problem with installation of additional packages and components, refer to the documentation of your operating system version.
+If you encounter any issue with installation of additional packages and components, refer to the documentation of your operating system version.

 Disclaimer